kap2403/CenterNet-for-Object-Detection/README.md

 ---

 This README provides a comprehensive guide to using, training, and evaluating the CenterNet-based object detection model.
 You can adapt the configuration and scripts for your specific dataset and task.

-Let me know if you need further details or additional explanations!